Kiranjith83/SA/SA.md

       - Irrespective of the relational database, no schema to be defined and the relationship changes dynamically.
       - Mostly used by social media sites.

+### Data warehousing
+- Used for business intelligence.
+- Tools like Cognos, Jaspersoft, SQL Server Reporting services, Oracle Hyperion, SAP Business Warehouse.
+- Used to pull in very large and complex data sets.
+Usually used by management to do queries on data (Such as current performance vs targets etc)
+- OLTP (Online Transaction Processing)
+  - Example:
+    - Order number 111222333 pulls up a row of data such as Name, Date, Address to Deliver to Delivery status etc.
+- OLAP (Online Analytics Processing)
+  - Example:
+    - Lets say a manager want to understand the Net Profit for EMEA and Pacific for the Digital Radio Product.
+    - Sum of Radios Sold in EMEA.
+    - Sum of Radios Sold in Pacific
+    - Unit cost of radio in each region sales price of each radio etc
+    - This can involve large query and can pull up huge data.
+- In this case we want to have different databases to split the work.
+  - One which runs the normal transaction for website (OLTP)
+  - One for running complex queries for OLAP

 ## RDS
+- Used for OLTP.
 - Supports instance types:
   - Burstable
   - Memory optimized